matthiasn/talk-transcripts/Hickey_Rich/HammockDrivenDev-mostly-text.md

 A lot of people will not get time to do this all day every day, or over the course of an entire week, but if you are going to get some focus time, define what that is.
 Everybody knows about time-out time for little kids.
-Well, programmers needs this focus time.
+Well, programmers need this focus time.
 So, like little kids, they need to go sit on the hammock and have nobody bother them.